miguelperosanz/Finance_NLP/README.md

-# Natural Language Processing and sentiment analysis applied in finance
+# Natural Language Processing and sentiment analysis applied to finances

 This newborn project uses a Machine Learning model based in Natural Language Processing for helping the people to invest in the stock and crypto market.